walmartlabs/concord-website/overview/case-study-managed-services.md

 description: Managed Services case study
 ---

-Numerous teams as Walmart use Concord to provide user an easy automated provisioning for _Managed Services_.
+Numerous teams as Walmart use Concord to provide users an easy automated provisioning for _Managed Services_.
 These Managed Service typically are a complex, large scale deployment of a cloud application backing service such as a relational database cluster, a NoSQL database clusters, file caching systems